JustalK/INFORMATIONS/SYS_node_version.md

 If you are using n, you can updating node like this : n 12.13.0 You can after check if the version has been choose with : n

+Dont forget to restart the server and the pm2 after : sudo reboot and : pm2 start index.js

 ```